 Extreme overweight makes it hard to be physically active.
 Not being active worsens the weight problem.
 The body can’t sustain that weight.
 It develops such problems as heart trouble and diabetes.
 Obese people can regain health, but they need intense discipline: eat less and exercise more.
 As The Biggest Loser demonstrates, tough trainers can keep contestants working.
 Toughness, however, can’t motivate anyone.
 After all, no one has ever lost weight and kept it off just because someone else insists.

 In the same way, coercive laws won’t cause sustainable production and consumption.
-Neither will scolding environmentalists.
+Neither will scolding from environmentalists.

 Sustainability needs the efforts of individuals and businesses.
 And they each operate from their own motivation and values.
 Government has only a supporting role.
 Responsible consumption is up to all of us.